Story by Rachel Schwartzmann – Shop Hobes – Photos by Bridget Badore and Clare Pluekcahn for The Style Line

 Needless to say, both dynamic environments made for an awe-inducing look into the world of Hobes which inevitably left us wanting to know more about what’s next.
 Below you’ll have the opportunity to revisit our conversation with Georgia, who kindly delved deeper into life as a globetrotting business owner along with her thoughts on the role creativity plays in all of life’s endeavors.
 If there’s one thing we’ve learned from Georgia, it’s that sometimes the simplest solutions, style related or not, can be found right under our nose, and even on our feet.

-*THIS STORY WAS ORIGINALLY PUBLISHED IN December 2015 and reflects updated changes to the introduction
+*THIS STORY WAS ORIGINALLY PUBLISHED IN December 2015 and reflects updated changes to the layout and introduction